maplibre/maplibre-react-native/docs/StyleSheet.md

 ### Stylesheet is now a JS object, see [CHANGELOG.md](../CHANGELOG.md)  for more details

-See (Mapbox expression specs)[https://docs.mapbox.com/mapbox-gl-js/style-spec/#expressions] for reference on expressions.
+See (MapLibre expression specs)[https://maplibre.org/maplibre-gl-js-docs/style-spec/expressions/] for reference on expressions.

 ### Style functions